 Shop Online Now

-Currently our efforts are focused on dogs, who live safe and free here while they recover physical health and
+Currently, our efforts are focused on dogs, who live safe and free here while they recover physical health and

 emotional harmony.
-All are spayed or neutered, receive appropriate veterinary care and excellent nutrition.
+All are spayed or neutered, and receive appropriate veterinary care and excellent nutrition.

-No cages, no chains.
-They have 35 snugly fenced acres where we can take them to run and
+No cages, and No chains.
+They have 35 snugly fenced acres where we can take them to run and play, protected

-treatment, acupuncture, and western medicines to address acute or chronic physical or behavioral
+acupuncture, and western medicines to address acute or chronic physical or behavioral symptoms.
+When they

 Occasionally an unexpected condition such as cancer is revealed during the initial veterinary exam.
 Or a